 With the waterfall model, one phase of the model must finish before moving to the next phase.
 This methodology keeps the project on task.
 It also ensures that prerequisites for the next phase are in place and ready for use.
 The team can begin working on the next phase immediately without having to wait.

-The project manager and the entire team must agree about the proper completion of all aspects of the current phase before moving onto the next phase.
+The project manager and the entire team must agree on the proper completion of all aspects of the current phase before moving on to the next phase.

 Waterfall project management is a common methodology for projects involving engineers, software developers, and similar positions.